cstkennedy/cs330-examples/13-Rust-Iterators-Words/README.md

-This example discusses how to filter a list of words using Python Generator Expressions.
+This example discusses how to filter a list of words using Rust Iterator Adapters Expressions.

 The recording can be accessed as part of, a multi-language lecture, on...